There are two updates to the story at the end of the article. Please have a look at them both. James Gunn has been reinstated.

 “My words of nearly a decade ago were, at the time, totally failed and unfortunate efforts to be provocative.
 I have regretted them for many years since — not just because they were stupid, not at all funny, wildly insensitive, and certainly not provocative like I had hoped, but also because they don’t reflect the person I am today or have been for some time.
 Regardless of how much time has passed, I understand and accept the business decisions taken today.
 Even these many years later, I take full responsibility for the way I conducted myself then.
 All I can do now, beyond offering my sincere and heartfelt regret, is to be the best human being I can be: accepting, understanding, committed to equality, and far more thoughtful about my public statements and my obligations to our public discourse.
 To everyone inside my industry and beyond, I again offer my deepest apologies.
 Love to all.”

-James Gunn’s old tweets, which were crafted and released many years ago, are disgusting, offensive, and indefensible.
-He put himself in this position by tweeting what he did, and the decision to remove him from future projects is understandable.
+James Gunn’s old tweets, which were crafted and released many years ago, are disgusting and offensive.
+He put himself in this position by tweeting what he did, and the decision to remove him from future projects is, from a certain point of view, understandable.
 From a business perspective, Disney probably did what they had to do.
+However, it should be mentioned that they were just dumb, immature jokes.

 This is a complex issue.
 From the outside looking in, it certainly can look like Disney was bullied into firing the director, as he was the subject of a right-wing smear campaign, and other articles found online will probably argue that point more directly.
 From a certain point of view, this looks like a knee-jerk reaction from Disney.